-7.1 Board of Directors as of November 18, 2016
+7.1 Board of Directors as of November 27, 2017

-Name Age Position Director since

-Janice Chaffin 62 Independent Director 2013

-Phillip Fernandez 56 Independent Director 2016

-Donald Grierson 82 Independent Director 1987

-James Heppelmann 52 Director, President and Chief Executive Officer 2008

-Klaus Hoehn 65 Independent Director 2015

-Paul Lacy 69 Independent Director 2009

-Robert Schechter 68 Chairman of the Board (Independent) 2009

-Renato Zambonini 70 Independent Director 2011
+Name Age Position Director since Janice D. Chaffin 63 Independent Director 2013 Phillip M. Fernandez 56 Independent Director 2016 Donald K. Grierson 83 Independent Director 1987 James E. Heppelmann 53 Director, President and Chief Executive Officer 2008 Klaus Hoehn 66 Independent Director 2015 Paul A. Lacy 70 Independent Director 2009 Dr. Corinna Lathan 50 Director 2017 Robert P. Schechter 69 Chairman of the Board (Independent) 2009

-Janice Chaffin - Group President, Consumer Business Unit (Retired), Symantec Corporation, a provider of security, backup and availability solutions.
-Ms. Chaffin served as Group President, Consumer Business Unit of Symantec from April 2007 to March 2013.
-Prior to that, she served as Chief Marketing Officer of Symantec from 2003 to 2007.
-Prior to that, Ms. Chaffin spent over twenty years at Hewlett-Packard Company, a global technology company, in management and marketing leadership positions.
+Janice D. Chaffin - Ms. Chaffin served as Group President, Consumer Business Unit of Symantec, a global leader in providing cybersecurity solutions, from April 2007 to March 2013 and as Chief Marketing Officer of Symantec from 2003 to 2007.
+Prior to that, she spent over twenty years at Hewlett-Packard Company, in management and marketing leadership positions.

+Ms. Chaffin brings to the Board significant leadership experience with large global technology companies.
+Ms. Chaffin's skills include financial and accounting expertise as a result of her positions at Symantec Corporation and Hewlett-Packard Company and her previous service on the Audit Committee of Informatica Corporation.
 In 2015, Ms. Chaffin completed the requirements to become a NACD Fellow, the highest level of credentialing for corporate directors and corporate governance professionals by the National Association of Corporate Directors.
 To become a NACD Fellow, Ms. Chaffin demonstrated knowledge of the leading trends and practices that define exemplary corporate governance today and committed to developing professional insights through a comprehensive program of ongoing study.